GetDKAN/dkan/README.md

 Contact us if you want to get involved!

-DKAN development is a sponsored by NUAMS.
+DKAN development is a sponsored by NuCivic.
 For more information about hosting and professional support options for DKAN, see http://nucivic.com

 ## Community